Is insurance fraud really a serious problem?

 - The National Insurance Crime Bureau investigates and refers matters to us.

-- Private citizens may report suspicious claims to any one of our main offices and may submit their suspicions to us on a form available online.
+- Private citizens may report suspicious claims to any one of our main offices and may submit their suspicions to us on our online complaint form.

 - Insurance fraud may also be reported to the National Insurance Crime Bureau NICB at 1 (800) T-E-L-N-I-C-B (835-6422).